GianFederico/GianFederico.github.io/_pages/about.md

 - 2021 - **Internship as Software Developer** at [Alten IT](https://www.alten.it/)

-- 2021 - **Bachelor's Degree in Computer Science** at [University of Bari "Aldo Moro"](https://www.uniba.it/it/ricerca/dipartimenti/informatica)
+- 2021 - **Bachelor's Degree in Computer Science** at [University of Bari "Aldo Moro"](https://www.uniba.it/it/ricerca/dipartimenti/informatica); \
+Thesis: Big-Data Management Techniques for Predictive Marketing

 ## 🔵 Professional Experience